Ionaru/Nations/README.md

 - Maven integration (No dependencies yet)

 ###To-do:
+Higher on the list means higher priority
 - Save / load player-data to / from file
 - Additional nation info in-game
 - Create config.yml with plugin-options
+- Set nation spawn (admin command)
+- Teleport command to nation capital for players (only in their active nation)
+- Disable pvp between players from the same nation
 - Give players in a nation certain traits
-- Players in the same nation can't pvp with each other
 - Nation name under holo-nametag.
 Alternatively: Nation tag + color in nametag
-- Set nation spawn (admin command)
-- Settlement creation
+- Settlements (Will be specified at a later date)
 - Everything else

 ###Contributors